red-game-dev/the-game-library/docs/TECHNICAL_DECISIONS.md

 ## Executive Summary

-This document comprehensively details all technical decisions made throughout The Game Library project.
-After thorough analysis, the project demonstrates **enterprise-grade engineering** with pragmatic choices prioritizing performance, maintainability, and user experience.
+This document details all technical decisions made throughout The Game Library project, providing the rationale behind each choice.
+For a general overview, see the [main README](../README.md).

+The project demonstrates **enterprise-grade engineering** with pragmatic choices prioritizing performance, maintainability, and user experience.

-**Project Status**: ~90% Complete with production-ready implementation
+**Project Status**: ~95% Complete with production-ready implementation

 ## Table of Contents
 1. [Design System Architecture](#1-design-system-architecture)